rackerlabs/support-how-to/content/cloud-dns/modify-your-hosts-file.md

 ### Windows

-Windows 10, Windows 8, Windows 7, and Windows Vista use User Account Control (UAC).
-As a result, you must run Microsoft Notepad as an administrator.
+If you are using a [Microsoft operating system](https://www.rackspace.com/microsoft) like Windows 10, Windows 8, Windows 7, and Windows Vista you must run Microsoft Notepad as an administrator.

 #### Windows 10 and Windows 8